-There are four Marriott Bonvoy credit cards that allow you to earn points towards stays within the Marriott Bonvoy program.
-Two of these cards are issued by Chase Bank and two are issued by American Express.
+There are six Marriott Bonvoy credit cards that allow you to earn points towards stays within the Marriott Bonvoy program.
+Three of these cards are issued by Chase Bank and three are issued by American Express.
 These cards usually have high offers 2 to 3 times a year so make sure you sign up when the bonus is high!
 This article talks about the standard offers on these cards.

-The Marriott Bonvoy Boundless Card offered by Chase usually has an offer of about 100K Marriott Bonvoy Rewards.
-They have limited time offers on this card 2-3 times a year.
-This card will earn 6x points on Marriott purchases and 2x points on everything else.
+The Marriott Bonvoy Boundless is offered by Chase and usually has an offer of 75K points after a minimum spend of $3000.
+They have limited-time offers on this card 2-3 times a year.
+This card will earn 17x points on Marriott purchases and 2x points on everything else.
 The annual fee of $95 is not waived in the first year.

 This card does fall under the Chase 5/24 rule.
 This means that if you have opened more than five cards across any bank in the last 24 months, you will not be approved for the card.

 The Marriott Bonvoy Bold is also issued by Chase and as such falls under the Chase 5/24 rule.
-The usual sign-up bonus is 60,000 points after a $2,000 spend in three months.
+The current bonus on this card is 60,000 points after spending $2,000 in three months.
 This card has no annual fee but also doesn’t come with the anniversary-free night that all the other Marriott cards come with.
 It earns 3 points at Mariott hotels, 2 points on travel, and 1 point on everything else.
-You can only hold one Chase Marriott card at a time so I would choose the Bonvoy Boundless over this card.

 If you are worried about Chase 5/24 then this is a great card to get as it won’t go towards your count!
 Remember, most business cards (including Amex and Chase business cards) don’t count towards your 5/24.
 To learn more about the business card and to see how you may actually have something that counts as a business, check out this post.

-Marriott’s luxury card is the Marriott Bonvoy Brilliant Credit Card.
+Marriott’s luxury card is the Marriott Bonvoy Brilliant.
 It is issued by American Express.
-The usual offer is 75,000 Bonvoy points after you spend $5,000 in 3 months.
+The welcome offer is 150,000 Bonvoy points after you spend $5,000 in 3 months.

-There is a big annual fee on this card of $450.
-The fee includes a $300 annual credit every calendar year toward Marriott stays, a free night award on your cardmember anniversary (valued up to 50,000 points), Priority Pass (lounge access at airports), a statement credit for Global Entry or TSA Precheck, Gold Elite status at Marriott hotels, and more.
+There is a big annual fee on this card of $650.
+The fee includes a $300 annual credit every calendar year toward restaurant dining ($25/mo), a free night award on your cardmember anniversary (valued up to 85,000 points), Priority Pass (lounge access at airports), a statement credit for Global Entry or TSA Precheck, Platinum Elite status at Marriott hotels (free breakfast, room upgrades, etc.), and more.

 I love this perk!
 Your points go much further when you get an extra night!
 I like to always book my award stays for five nights so I can take full advantage of that 5th free night.

-Each of the Marriott Bonvoy Credit Cards comes with a free night on your cardmember anniversary with the exception of the no-fee Marriott Bonvoy Bold Card.
+Most of the Marriott Bonvoy Credit Cards come with a free night on your cardmember anniversary.
 Usually, you can get a hotel that costs much more than your annual fee!
-Even the Bonvoy Brilliant with its annual fee of $450 can be justified when you are able to use the free night (up to 50,000 points) at a luxury property where nights can go well over $450 a night!
-The free nights on the other two cards are for properties up to 35,000 points a night.
+Even the Bonvoy Brilliant with its annual fee of $650 can be justified when you are able to use the free night (up to 85,000 points) at a luxury property where nights can go well over $1,000 a night!

 There are 6,700 Marriott hotels across 130 countries.
 Their global footprint is huge!!
 Because of this, you should have no problem finding a way to use your points.